 How do you remember important things that you think you might forget?
 Some rely on their brain to memorize information while others prefer writing things down on post-it notes.
-There are ton of digital note-taking apps - from Evernote to Trello - that can also help you remember anything with ease.
+There are a ton of digital note-taking apps - from Evernote to Trello - that can also help you remember anything with ease.

 There’s another interesting option from Google that you may wish to explore for remembering things.
 It’s called Google Assistant, the voice assistant app that is now available on newer Android phones.
 If you don’t have one, you can still use Google assistant inside the Google Allo app that is available for both iPhone and Android.

-To get started, say “OK Google” to launch Google Assistant on your phone and then say “Remember ..” followed by information you would like Google to remember.
+To get started, say “OK Google” to launch Google Assistant on your phone and then say “Remember ..” followed by the information you would like Google to remember.
 For instance, you could say:

 - Remember my favorite color is blue

 - Remember that my registration number is Z1234

 - Remember that I parked the car in the 2nd level

 - Remember that my hotel room safe code is 6666

 You can launch the Google Assistant anytime later and ask Google for information that was previously stored.